cybera/policy-browser/notebooks/Affordability_doc2vec.md

 ![alt-text](images/histogram_cdf.png)

 Using this algorithm, around 4000 sentences containing something conceptually similar to "affordability of broadband internet access" are found within the documents.
+Certainly, semantic relevance to the neural network may be different from semantic relevance as found by a human.
 Another interesting artifact of this analysis is that the histogram formed is functionally similar to an inverse exponential function, meaning that the "similarity" of sentences to our search term drop off exponentially with respect to how often they appear as the most similar terms.
 Using this histogram, we can rank tagged sentences by how frequently they appeared in the Monte Carlo analysis.

 Once each sentence was tagged, in order to understand the discussions taking place, we then gathered two sentences above and below the sentence tagged by `doc2vec`, ensured that there was no overlap between two sentences that were found near-adjacent to avoid repeated data, and used those fragments of text in the following analysis.